rcarmo/toad/README.md

 To launch an agent, select it and press space.

 The footer will always display the most significant keys for the current context.
-To see all the keys, summon the command palette for `ctrl+p` and search for "keys".
+To see all the keys, summon the command palette with `ctrl+p` and search for "keys".

 ### Toad CLI

 WHen running Toad, the current working directory is assumed to be your project directory.
-To use another project directory, add the path.
+To use another project directory, add the path to the command.
+For example:

 ```bash
 toad ~/projects/my-awesome-app